Courier Staff Writer

-Sophomore quarterback Jake Rudock, who shined at times in his first time seeing college game action, threw his second career interception at a most inopportune time.
-Senior safety Jimmie Ward picked off the first pass thrown by Rudock on what Hawkeye fans were hoping would be the first game-winning drive led by the new Iowa quarterback, which instead set up Mathews Sims for a winning field goal with four seconds left as Northern Illinois avenged last season’s close season-opening loss the Hawkeyes with a 30-27 victory in front of 67,402 gold-clad fans that were left Kinnick Stadium in familiar frustration.
+Sophomore quarterback Jake Rudock, who shined at times in first time seeing game action of his college football career, threw his second career interception at a most inopportune time.
+Senior safety Jimmie Ward picked off the first pass thrown by Rudock on what Hawkeye fans were hoping would be the first game-winning drive led by the new Iowa quarterback, which instead set up Mathews Sims for a game-winning field goal with four seconds left as Northern Illinois avenged last season’s close season-opening loss the Hawkeyes with a 30-27 victory in front of 67,402 gold-clad fans that were left Kinnick Stadium in familiar frustration.

 “It was a tough football game to lose,” Iowa head football coach Kirk Ferentz said.
 “Give Northern (Illinois) credit; they did a great job.
 I thought our guys played really hard.
 There were a lot of positive things that we saw out there on the field by a lot of different guys, but the bottom line is we just didn't make enough plays to be successful.
 To their credit, they capitalized, and we didn't do that.”